fjolnir/Tranquil/Docs/Tranquil Spec.md

 ### Inheritance

 ```
-\ Defines a subclass of SuperKlass
+\ Defines a useless subclass of SuperKlass
-class Klass < SuperKlass
+#Klass < SuperKlass {
-end
+}
 ```

 ### Self
-When a block is called as a result of a message to an object (object method: 123.) the `self` keyword implicitly points to that object.
+When a block is called as a result of a message to an object (object method: 123.) the `self` variable is implicitly set to that object.
+(Assigning to `self` is discouraged)

 ### Operator methods